Robotrousers/leaflet-challenge/README.md

 ## Christopher Turner - Wk15Challenge

 ### Purpose
 To visualize and display the location and magnitude of earthquakes across the USA.
 Using the  USGS GeoJSON Feed [https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php], create the visualization, add popup with extra info and a legend.
+This repo is posted to Github Pages for easier viewing.

 <br>